Antibiotics for pets

 You know your pet best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

-Contact your vet if you are worried about your pet.
-If your vet doesn’t prescribe antibiotics, there is likely to be a good reason.
-There are many situations when antibiotics won’t cure the problem, for example if your dog has an infection caused by a virus.
-Speak to your vet – they will be happy to explain further.
+If your vet didn’t prescribe your pet antibiotics, there is likely to be a good reason.
+There are many situations when antibiotics won’t cure the problem, for example if your dog has an infection caused by a virus or fungus.
+Always speak to your vet if you are worried - they will be happy to explain further.

 Did you find this page useful?